juandiegocuellars/OneLastCoffee/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@juandiegocuellar02/how-was-the-tech-field-in-2017-in-terms-of-breach-salary-remote-working-and-languages-caa07d56fc8c).
+The main findings of the code can be found at the post available [here](https://medium.com/@juandiegocuellar02/starbucks-app-you-are-one-of-those-people-who-buys-only-when-they-recieve-offers-6a609d7df1f9).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+Must give credit to Udacity who gave it to me the data to work with.
 Otherwise, feel free to use the code here as you would like!